LauritzThaulow/fakelargefile/README.md

 =============

-*This package is first and foremost an exercise in doing a python package* the right way*.
-I'm trying to do check all the boxes.
+*This package is first and foremost an exercise in doing a python package* the right way. *I'm trying to do check all the boxes.
 Documentation, tests with full coverage, commit messages, pep8, structure, code comments, the works.
 Please tell me what I can do to improve this package!*